open2b/scriggo-site/template/faq.md

 brings with it some concepts such as slices, the built-in `len` and the equality operator, which on the whole could discourage people approaching a template language without coding skills.

-In Scriggo, therefore, the previous code can be written in the following way:
+In Scriggo, therefore, the previous code can also be written in the following way:

 ```
 {% if not products %} There are no products {% end %}